SashG91/Off-The-Saddle/README.md

 - Users will benefit from being able to 'save' blog posts so that users can plan future rides in specific regions.
 - Users will be able to see where their RideTime for a climb segment is ranked according to other users on the same climb in a leaderboard for this blog.
 - Comments that are in pending state can be added so users are aware they are awaiting approval from the admin.
+- Give users the ability to filter according to climb difficulty so that users can find the climbs that may be appropriate for me.
+- Give users the abilitiy to favourite/save a climb I am interested in so that users can easily find ideas for future outings.
+- Give users the ability to rate blog posts on a scale of 1-5 so that users can give feedback about which posts I find valuable.

 ## DATA MODEL
 - A relational database was designed between climb and comment model with a link to Django user authorisation.
 - The comment model was based off 'I think, therefore I Blog' walkthrough project.
 - The Climb model was customised according to the data needed for the Off The Saddle blog concept.